geez0219/website-ng/src/assets/branches/r1.0/example/one_shot_learning/siamese.md

 estimator.fit()
 ```

-Now, we can load the best model to check the one shot accuracy on test set
+Now, we can load the best model to check its one-shot accuracy on the test set:

 ```python